Badlands National Park

 Places to Stay When Visiting Badlands

-The north part of the park has the most trails, roads, and amenities.
-The southern section has a single road and no hiking trails.
+The north part of the park has the most designated trails, roads, and National Park Service amenities.
+It also includes the Badlands Loop Road (Highway 240), which is the main route people take through the park.
+The southern section has only a single road and no hiking trails.

 Wall, SD is the closest town outside the park at 8 miles away and has a few more options to stay at.
 Other nearby towns include: